 Sarah, a corporate executive, has found solace in jigsaw puzzles.
 Amidst the hustle and bustle of her busy life, dedicating time to piece together intricate images is therapeutic.
 It’s a journey of creating order out of chaos, culminating in a sense of achievement and visual delight.

-In the educational domain, teachers incorporate puzzles into learning.
+In the educational domain, teachers often incorporate puzzles into their teaching.
 For instance, mathematical riddles and science conundrums make learning interactive and fun, promoting critical thinking while mitigating classroom anxiety and fostering a positive learning atmosphere.

 Physical Health Correlation